amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 ---
 layout: writing
-title: "Postgres: woes of parameterized queries with partitioning"
+title: "Postgres: woes of prepared statements with partitioning"
 tags: [writing, pg]
 last_updated: 2022-05-11
 ---
-# Postgres: woes of parameterized queries with partitioning
+# Postgres: woes of prepared statements with partitioning

 May 11, 2022

-Parameterized queries (aka prepared statements) suffer when you partition tables mentioned in those queries.
+Prepared statements (aka parameterized queries) suffer when you have partitioned tables mentioned in them.
 Let's see why.

-Using the parameterized queries feagure allows a client to issue a query in two stages.
-With Postgres, those two stages involve using the statement `PREPARE a_name AS <SQL>` the first time to pass the query text to the server to be remembered by the given name, followed by multiple invocations of the statement `EXECUTE a_name` each of which will compute and return the query's output rows.
-The backend process which receives the `PREPARE` will parse, analyze, rewrite the query text and store the resulting C struct holding the parse tree in a process-local hash table using the name given in `PREPARE` as the key.
-Each of the subsequent `EXECUTE` statements sent to the same backend process will look up the query's parse tree using the name given and execute its plan (either one created from scratch or a cached one, more on this in a bit) to produce the query's result rows.
+Using prepared statements, a client can issue a query in two stages.
+First, *prepare* it using the statement `PREPARE a_name AS <query>` when the connected Postgres backend process will parse-analyze the query and remember the parse tree in a hash table using the provided name as its lookup key, followed by multiple *executions* using the statement `EXECUTE a_name`, each of which will compute and return the query's output rows.
+During each execution, the backend process looks up the parse tree in the hash table and makes a plan based on it to compute the result.

-The point of this exercise is that it can save CPU cycles by not redoing the parse/analyze/rewrite processing on every request, which is fine because the result of that processing would be the exact same internal parse tree unless some object mentioned in the query was changed by DDL, something that tends to happen rather unfrequently.
+The benefit of this 2-stage processing is that a lot of CPU cycles are saved by not redoing the parse-analysis processing on every execution, which is fine because the result of that processing would be the exact same parse tree unless some object mentioned in the query was changed by DDL, something that tends to happen rather unfrequently.
 Even more CPU cycles are saved if the `EXECUTE` step is able to use a plan that is also cached, instead of building it from scratch for that particular execution.

-It is easy to check the performance benefit of performoing the queries this way using the handy `pgbench` tool. pgbench allows to specify which protocol to use when running the individual queries in the benchmark using the parameter `--protocol=querymode`.
+It is easy to check the performance benefit of this 2-stage protocol of performing queries using the handy `pgbench` tool.
+It allows specifying which protocol to use when running the individual queries in the benchmark using the parameter `--protocol=querymode`.
-The value *simple* instructs it to execute the queries in one go and *prepared* to use the 2-stage method described above.
+The value *simple* instructs it to execute the queries in one go and *prepared* to use the 2-stage method.

 ```
 $ pgbench -i > /dev/null 2>&1